 According to the CDC, approximately 4.5 million dog bites occur in the US each year, with children between the ages of 5 and 9 as the most frequent victims.
-Our Philadelphia dog bite attorneys work tirelessly to aid you and your family in recovering the money you need for medical bills as well as the compensation you deserve.
+If you were bitten by a dog and were seriously injured, Philadelphia dog bite attorney from our firm will work tirelessly to aid you and your family in recovering the money you need for medical bills as well as the compensation you deserve.
 We fight… We win!

-As is the case in any personal injury accident, seeking medical attention is the first priority.
+As is the case in any dog bite injury accident, seeking medical attention is the first priority.
 First, make sure to get to a safe place and wash the wounds with soap and water.
 Use antibiotic cream and cover with a bandage if it is a minor wound.
 For a deep wound, apply pressure with a sanitary dry cloth and go to the emergency room.
 If you feel faint or woozy, call 911 for an ambulance.
-Even a small bite can lead to infection or disease.

-After receiving the necessary medical attention, it is important for you to contact the police.
-It may be possible that the animal has a history of aggression, and the police may already be investigating the owner for negligence.
+Get in touch with the police after getting your injuries attended to.
+It may be possible that the animal has a history of aggression and the police may already be investigating the owner for negligence.
 Even if this is the animal’s first attack, the police must be notified to file a report to protect potential future victims.

 Additionally, the police may find that the owner has not followed certain animal laws that led to the dog bite and deem it necessary to prosecute the owner.
 Finally, animal control should be notified to quarantine the animal if necessary.
 Your local animal control agency may also determine it appropriate to conduct their own investigation as well.

-Time is of the essence when contacting your Kwartler Manus, LLC lawyer.
+Time is of the essence when contacting a Philadelphia dog bite attorney at Kwartler Manus, LLC.
 If you wait too long after the attack, we may no longer be able to file a claim.
+In Pennsylvania, all personal injury cases, including dog bite claims, must be filed within two years of the date of the injury.
 It will be helpful to your case to document everything that you can.